Randomd0Od/landing_page/README.md

 # landing_page
- Exercise in using previously learned visual formats for a simple web page, via The Odin Project

 My second real assignment with The Odin Project (aka TOP).
 This time a single page website displaying multiple flexbox stylings, such as: